 - The gravity thickener structure and auxiliary pumps appeared to be in good condition. - The spare solids holding tank appeared to be in good condition.
-This structure is currently only put into service on an as-needed basis. - Vacuum filter 2 was in service at the time of the visit.
-Vacuum filter 1 completed rehabilitation.
-Vacuum filter 1 needs additional repair at time of inspection repairmen were on the way.
+This structure continues to be put into service only on an as-needed basis. - Vacuum filters 1 and 2 were in service at the time of the inspection.
 Belts, motors, vacuum pumps, and electrical equipment appeared to be in good condition.
-Vacuum filter 2 drum leaks.
-Overall, vacuum filters 1 and 2 are in fair condition.
+There were no drum leaks present at the time of inspection.
+Both filters have undergone repairs and maintenance since the last inspection.
+Overall, vacuum filters 1 and 2 are in good condition.